Hon. Elizabeth Erskine1

 John Comyn, 7th Earl of Buchan was born before 1260.1 He was the son of Alexander Comyn, 6th Earl of Buchan and Elizabeth de Quincy.1 He married Isabel MacDuff, daughter of Duncan MacDuff, 7th Earl of Fife.1 He died between 11 August 1308 and 3 December 1308 at England, without male issue.1

-He succeeded to the title of 7th Earl of Buchan [S., c.
+He succeeded as the 7th Earl of Buchan [S., c.
 1115] in 1290.1 He fought in the battle against Robert the Bruce on 26 December 1307.1 He fought in the Battle of Inverury on 22 May 1308, against Robert the Bruce, and was totally defeated.1 He retired to England, and his estates in Scotland forfeited.1

 Citations